0xjacobb/Metal-Seed-Storage/README.md

 # Metal-Seed-Storage
 Collection of existing metal seed storage solution for Bitcoin.
 There are many experimental solutions out there which are not considered in this list.
 Only available solutions are listed.
-The evaluation criteria are based on the detailed experiments of Jamson Loop.
+The evaluation criteria are based on the detailed experiments of Jamson Lopp.
 "A" is the best "F" the worst - anything in between is a grey area.
 The table is sort by rating.

 * [Metal Bitcoin Seed Storage Stress Test (Part I)](https://blog.lopp.net/metal-bitcoin-seed-storage-stress-test/)
 * [Metal Bitcoin Seed Storage Stress Test (Part II)](https://blog.lopp.net/metal-bitcoin-seed-storage-stress-test--part-ii-/)